microsoft/MPPC23-Power-Apps/lab2/README.md

 ## ☑️ Task 1: Create a Canvas App with data from an Excel-file

-In this unit, you’ll create a mobile application with data from an Excel table.
+In this task, you’ll create a mobile application with data from an Excel table.

 ### Explore the Excel to Power App functionality

 1. Go to [make.powerapps.com](https://make.powerapps.com) and select **Sign In** with your Power Apps account.
 2. Download the Excel file you are using later by selecting the link [here](https://github.com/microsoft/MPPC23-Power-Apps/raw/main/lab2/resources/RealEstateProperties.xlsx).
 3. From the Power Apps home screen, select **Start with data**.

 ![](./assets/image001.png)

 4. Then select **Upload an Excel file**.

 ![](./assets/image002.png)